-[0001] This application is a continuation-in-part of claims the benefit of International Application No. PCT/US2017/ 052233, filed on Sep.
-19, 2017, which claims the benefit of U.S. Provisional Application No. 62/396,339, filed on Sep.
-19, 2016, both of which are herein incorporated by reference in their entirety.
+[0001] This application claims the benefit of U.S. Provisional Patent Application Ser.
+No. 62/396,339, filed on Sep.
+19, 2016, and entitled "SYSTEM AND METHOD FOR MONITORING AIRFLOW IN A TRACHEA WITH ULTRASOUND," which is herein incorporated by reference in its entirety.